Operating Rules of the Commission for the Control of INTERPOL’s Files

 Rule 23: Supervision and advice

-(1) The Supervisory and Advisory Chamber may examine and assess in light of INTERPOL’s rules, any matter involving the processing of personal data in the INTERPOL Information System, to identify any potential sources of risks and to provide guidance on the processing of data, including to ensure effective implementation of applicable rules.
+(1) The Supervisory and Advisory Chamber may examine and assess, in light of INTERPOL’s rules, any matter involving the processing of personal data in the INTERPOL Information System, to identify any potential sources of risks and to provide guidance on the processing of data, including to ensure effective implementation of applicable rules.

 (2) For that purpose, the Supervisory and Advisory Chamber may undertake various checks.
 These checks may be decided in light of issues identified or questions raised by the Requests Chamber.